AmrBenSalem/AWS-SAA-C02-Course/README.md

 #### 1.2.13.1.
 Register Domains

-Has relationships with all major registries (registrar)
+Router 53 has relationships with all major registries (registrar)

 - Route 53 will check with the top level domain to see if the name is available
 - Route 53 creates a zone file for the domain to be registered